samarthdd/cs-k8s-api/Integration/AWS-Deployment.md

-## Deploying Workload cluster (GW Cloud SDK with compliant kubernetes and filedrop integrated)
+# Deploying compliant k8s Workload cluster

 - Navigate to AWS > AMIs
 - Search for the AMI with specific ID (make sure you are in the correct region)